 Sarah Cook, professor and associate dean, in an opinion piece about how common sexual harassment and rape are in the United States.

-The study, which was conducted in hamsters, was led by Dr. Elliot Albers, director of the Center for Behavioral Neuroscience and Regents’ professor of Neuroscience at GSU, and graduate student Joseph I. Terranova.
+The study, which was conducted in hamsters, was led by Dr. Elliot Albers, director of the Center for Behavioral Neuroscience and Regents’ professor of Neuroscience at Georgia State, and graduate student Joseph I. Terranova.

 Georgia State psychology professor Page Anderson has developed a new technology to help people with social anxiety by using virtual reality.